LucasHazardous/mongodb-tutorial/README.md

         SpringApplication.run(TestMongodbApplication.class, args);
     }

-Okay, now lets create an interface that will define methods to access our data.
+Okay, now let's create an interface that will define methods to access our data.

     import org.springframework.data.mongodb.repository.MongoRepository;
+    import java.util.List;

-    public interface BookRepository extends MongoRepository<Book, String> {}
+    public interface BookRepository extends MongoRepository<Book, String> {

-Yes it's empty because we will use default inherited methods.
+        List<Book> findBookByPriceBetween(int price1, int price2);
+    }

+Method findBookByPriceBetween will allow us to return a list of books that have price in specified range.

-Now it's time for class for our documents (mine will contain only two fields - id and name):
+Now it's time for class for our documents (it will contain three fields - id, name and price):

     import org.springframework.data.annotation.Id;
     import org.springframework.data.mongodb.core.mapping.Document;

     @Document("book")
     public class Book {
         @Id
         public String id;

         public String title;

+        public int price;

-        public Book(String title) {
+        public Book(String title, int price) {
             this.title = title;
+            this.price = price;
         }

         @Override
         public String toString() {
-            return String.format("[Book] Id: %s Title: %s", id, title);
+            return String.format("[Book] Id: %s | Title: %s | Price: %d", id, title, price);
         }
     }

-Additionally I added a toString method to visualise retrieved data easily.
+Additionally, I added a toString method to visualise retrieved data easily.

 Now lets get back to our main class and perform some operations on the data **(add this method to class with main method)**:

     @Override
     public void run(String... args) {
 		bookRepository.deleteAll();

-        bookRepository.save(new Book("Strange case of Dr Jekyll and Mr Hyde"));
+		bookRepository.save(new Book("Strange case of Dr Jekyll and Mr Hyde", 20));
-        bookRepository.save(new Book("The Art of War"));
+		bookRepository.save(new Book("The Art of War", 999));
-        bookRepository.save(new Book("Permanent Record"));
+		bookRepository.save(new Book("Permanent Record", 30));

         for(Book book: bookRepository.findAll()) {
             System.out.println(book);
         }

+        System.out.println(bookRepository.findBookByPriceBetween(25, 1000));
     }

 This code will delete any data that you previously created (if you did not don't worry there won't be any errors), insert three documents, retrieve and print them.
+After that it will print a list of books that have a price between 25 and 1000.

 ## Validation